igk1972/docker-stack-vs-docker-compose/README.md

+Step-by-step comparison of two deployment methods in docker

+Conclusion: the methods are almost comparable, but the stack is more convenient and functional, regardless of the dependence on the swarm.

 # prepair

+- curl -L https://github.com/docker/compose/releases/download/1.24.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
+- chmod a+x /usr/local/bin/docker-compose
 - mkdir -p /mnt/hdd/mariadb

-# run with docker stack
+# A. run with docker stack

 ## run once only